-Fulbright US Student Program 2019-20 Semifinalists, with Fulbright Program Advisor LuAnn Saunders-Kanabay, at ONSF’s Celebration of Nominees breakfast, April 23, 2019.
-Pictured from left to right are Chriss Sneed, Sahil Laul, Grace Bennett, Dhruv Shah, LuAnn Saunders-Kanabay, Omar Taweh, Brianna McClure, and Kim Sawicki
+Fulbright US Student Program 2019-20 Semifinalists & Finalists, with Fulbright Program Advisor LuAnn Saunders-Kanabay, at ONSF’s Celebration of Nominees breakfast, April 23, 2019.
+Pictured from left to right are Chriss Sneed, Sahil Laul, Angela Kang, Dhruv Shah, LuAnn Saunders-Kanabay, Omar Taweh, Brianna McClure, and Kim Sawicki

 Operating in over 160 countries worldwide, the Fulbright Program is the flagship international educational exchange program sponsored by the U.S. government and is designed to increase mutual understanding between the people of the United States and the people of other countries.
 The primary source of funding for the Fulbright Program is an annual appropriation made by the U.S. Congress to the U.S. Department of State, Bureau of Educational and Cultural Affairs.
 Participating governments, host institutions, corporations, and foundations in foreign countries and in the United States also provide direct and indirect support.
 Recipients of Fulbright grants are selected on the basis of academic or professional achievement, as well as demonstrated leadership potential in their fields.